AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 If you now list all your branches again, your will see some more local branches (in white).

-You can push to a remote Git repository only your local branches, not the remote svn ones.
+You can push to a remote Git repository only your local branches, not the 'remote/svn' ones.

 **Step 4 [alternative] - there's also another way**